dsoto/WP19/outline.md

 ## Power Consumption

-- TODO: what conclusion does this support?
-- TODO: describe mean power per hh. is consistent with energy?
-- TODO: teacher scholar activity on units and dimensions
-- TODO: decide on flow and narrative
-- TODO: decide if the power consumption is important
-- TODO: decide on whether zeros belong in the figure
+- TODO: decide on whether the power CDF should include zeros

 - We report on the apparent power consumption in these microgrids during these times of operation
     - The table (label) shows the mean loads during operation of the microgrids are well below the operating points of the generators